milevavantuyl/twitter_sentiment_analysis/README.md

 ## Contents

 The project contains one jupyter notebook and one python file
-- HateSpeechAnalysis.ipynb: Main functionality.
+- <b>HateSpeechAnalysis.ipynb:</b> Main functionality.
 Contains the data cleaning, the models training and the evaluation, as stated above.
-- helper_functions.py: Library including some transversal functions needed along the code.
+- <b>helper_functions.py:</b> Library including some transversal functions needed along the code.